aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

     It MUST be above the webroot, and visible to outside users
 2. Rename config-example.js to config.js
 3. Edit the configs in config.js
-4. Load yourdomain.com/path/to/biblesupersearch/index.html.
+4. Load the demo page at yourdomain.com/path/to/biblesupersearch/index.html.
 You should see the software working.
 5. Incorporate Bible SuperSearch into your website.
 (See example.html)

     On the page that you would like to have Bible SuperSearch: